f-lsq/library-loans-db/readme.md

 The server will start and the API endpoints may be reached using tools such as Advanced REST Client (ARC), Postman or Insomnia

+## Configuration and Environment Variables
+Before running the server, ensure that the following are setup in a `.env` file.
+Please refer to the `.env.sample` file for the variables required.
+1. **Mongo URI**: This is your connection string from Mongo Atlas.
+To retrieved your connection string, do the following: Log in to Mongo Atlas > Database > Connect > Drivers (Node.JS) > Copy connection string from section 3.
+2. **MongoDB Name**: This is the name of the mongo database that will store the book information.
+Create a new database in `Mongo Atlas` or select a new database name by keying it in a `.env` file.
+An example of a database name is *library-books*.
+3. **Token Secret**: This is the private key used to generate a hash for users' password.
+You could generate a random key via `https://randomkeygen.com/` (use the 504-bit WPA key for best security).

 ## API Endpoints
 The following API endpoints are available to perform the CRUD operations.